User login

 The Return on Your Investment

 The financial benefits of training cannot be measured in terms of the amount of learning achieved or even the extent to which behavior might change.
 The real benefits come from improved performance.
-While it is difficult to put a number on the training your employee will receive while volunteering with United Way, everyone, your Community, your Company and your Employee will benefit from your contribution.
+While it is difficult to put a number on the training your employee will receive while volunteering with United Way, everyone, your community, your company and your employee will benefit from your investment.

 Your community benefits because:

-• United Way is able to lower overhead costs through the support of the professional talent loaned to the campaign by your company.
+• United Way is able to decrease overhead costs through the support of the professional talent loaned to the campaign by your company.

-• Loaned Executive participation leads to increased campaign results which provide more financial resources to help better meet community needs.
+• Loaned Executive participation leads to increased campaign results which provide more financial resources to help better address community needs.

 While serving with United Way, your employee will receive training and gain experience in the following key areas: